-The Compose file watch feature is available in Docker Compose version 2.22 and later.
+Compose Watch is available in Docker Compose version 2.22 and later.

-watch to automatically update your running Compose services as you edit and save your code.
+watch to automatically update and preview your running Compose services as you edit and save your code.

 For many projects, this allows for a hands-off development workflow once Compose is running, as services automatically update themselves when you save your work.

 watch adheres to the following file path rules:

 - All paths are relative to the project directory